Turnover Rate Calculator

 turnover rate = [employees who left / ((employees at the beginning of given period + employees at the end of given period) / 2)] * 100%

 Now that you know how to calculate turnover rate, let's go through a short example.
-Let's say over the last year 9 people left a company, which had an average of 91 employees over that time.
+Let's say over the last year 9 people left a company that had an average of 91 employees over that time.
 In that case:

 TR = (9 / 91) * 100 = 0.989 * 100% = 9.89%